DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 - DigiByte Core: **12026**
 - IPFS: **4004**

+*Need more help completing Step 7?
+Click [here](/docs/rpi_setup_step7_forward_ports.md) for detailed step-by-step instructions.*

+## STEP 8 - Install case fan software (if needed)

-Lastly, don't forget to install the fan software if your case has one.
-The software for the 'Argon One M.2' case can be installed directly from the 'DigiNode Setup' main menu.
+- The software for the 'Argon One M.2' case can be installed directly from the 'DigiNode Setup' main menu.
 Run ```diginode-setup``` and find it under 'Extras'.

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step7_forward_ports.md).